 Some antimicrobial treatments use chemicals that are absorbed by the fabric and slowly leach through to the surface to kill bacteria and fungi before they have a chance to grow or multiply to dangerous levels.
 Other treatments rely on metallic compounds, polymers or polypeptides that create an inhospitable environment that is not conducive to growth.

 One method that has been found to maximize effectiveness while reducing or eliminating any adverse effects whilst introducing antimicrobial components to fabric, is to combine the compounds with a polyurethane (PU) coating.
-While polyester and nylon are resistant to water and mold without being treated, a PU coating provides additional protection from the elements while maintaining the fabric’s breathability.
+While polyester and nylon are resistant to water and mould without being treated, a PU coating provides additional protection from the elements while maintaining the fabric’s breathability.

 One of the first fabrics to include PU coating was Gore-Tex, and today a number of formulations are used to line the inside of rainwear.
 PU coating is more desirable than other coatings are because it is soft and flexible, which allows it to be used to manufacture functional, comfortable apparel.
 When an antimicrobial compound is added to the PU, it forms a strong bond that prevents it from being released, and in turn, the PU coating is bonded to the fabric.

 This multi-layered bonding action is what allows the fabric to keep its antimicrobial properties year after year, preventing the growth of harmful mould, mildew, and bacteria even under extreme conditions.
-While this coating protects the durability of the fabric and the health of anyone sensitive to mold, it also has the added benefit of controlling unpleasant odors.
+While this coating protects the durability of the fabric and the health of anyone sensitive to mould, it also has the added benefit of controlling unpleasant odours.

 At Bean Bags R Us, our customers are our top priority, and you can be assured that when you buy from us, you are purchasing only the best bean bags on the market today.
 Products treated with microbial treatments are most suitable for use in hospitals and childcare facilities.